The number of patients being treated in hospital for coronavirus in the Anglia region has started to increase during October.

-There were 354 coronavirus patients in hospitals in the East of England on Tuesday 27 July which was 100 more than during the previous week - an increase of 39%.
+There were 612 coronavirus patients in hospitals in the East of England on Thursday 21 October which was 151 more than on the same day in the previous week.
+Generally hospitals are seeing the same number of Covid patients as they did in March.

 For comparison, the number of coronavirus patients being treated in hospitals in the East of England reached 4,306 in the middle of January 2021.